Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe card in the center represents the attitude you assume.
+Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
 Three of Wands (Virtue), when reversed: Pride and arrogance.
 Convincing oneself that the ends justify the means.
 A great act of betrayal set in motion.
 Sinking to the level of an opponent.
 The vain quest for glory and a personal spotlight.
 Charity or friendship offered with intent of material gain.

-Click for DetailsThe card at the bottom represents what you cannot confront or are hiding from yourself.
-Five of Pentacles (Worry), when reversed: Concern over finance leads to prudent action.
+Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
+Five of Coins (Worry), when reversed: Concern over finance leads to prudent action.
 Impending physical threat is met with calm and skill.
 Suffering and loneliness leads to spiritual growth.
 Stress is met without resorting to excess or the pursuit of oblivion.